Dave-team/Knowledge-base/Public-speaking.md

 - When you use memes, reference them to actually make it funny
 - A good is where the audience learns something new or comes away with a change in perspective
 - Focus on the value you're bring to the audience.
 Rather than providing your credibility, articulate a questions they'd love to have an answer to.
+- Take every opportunity to speak in public

 ## Slides
 - Only use slides that provide value